tanasievlad246/presentation-site-iQ/README.md

 # Main details
-The main website is in the "Original-Views" folder, the files in the "Views" folder were meda extra of the requirements for this homework
+The main website is in the "Views" folder.the files in the "Views" folder.